José M. López: Early years

 López was raised by his mother Cándida López in the town of Santiago Ihuitlán Plumas, Oaxaca, Mexico.
 As a young boy, he and his mother moved to the city of Orizaba, where he helped his mother sell clothes that she made as a seamstress in the city.
 However, his mother died of tuberculosis when he was only eight years old.
 López then relocated to Brownsville, Texas, United States, to live with his uncle's family.

 While living in Brownsville, López began working various jobs to bring in income and never returned to school.
 As a young man, López caught the attention of a boxing promoter, and for seven years he traveled the country fighting a total of 55 fights in the lightweight division with the nickname of Kid Mendoza.
 In 1934, during a boxing match in Melbourne, Victoria, Australia, he met a group of Merchant Marines and signed a contract with them.
-He was accepted in the union in 1936 and spent the next five years traveling the world.
+He was accepted into the union in 1936 and traveled the world for the next five years.

 He was en route to California from Hawaii on December 7, 1941, when he learned about the Japanese attack on Pearl Harbor.
 When he arrived in Los Angeles, the authorities believed he was Japanese, and he was forced to prove otherwise.

 López returned to Brownsville and, in 1942, married Emilia Herrera.
 That same year, he received his draft card and relocated to San Antonio, where he enlisted in the Army.
 López was first sent to Fort Sam Houston, Texas, and then to Camp Roberts, California, where he received his basic training.